 Program Overview and Training Content

 Graduate Fellows who are active program participants and successfully complete the requirements during the first year (i.e., regular attendance, completion and presentation of a research working paper) are eligible to apply for a second year as a Fellow.
 During the second year, Fellows continue to meet weekly to present and receive constructive feedback on their individual research and writing projects and skills training in professional development to prepare them for the academic job market.
-They also work with Institute staff to plan a spring colloquia series featuring social change scholars whose work is of interest both to the Fellows and to the wider campus community.
+They also work with Institute staff on a shared project to benefit the Institute.
 Throughout the two years, Fellows are eligible for shared office space at ISSI to facilitate their research and writing.

 Eligibility, Stipends and Application Information